Creation of the population-based cancer registry in Ukraine and

 Once a year, the central unit of NCRU, which is located in the Department of the National Cancer Institute of Ukraine, merges oblasts databases into a general database of the whole Ukraine for calculating statistics and creating information and analytical materials on cancer epidemiology for publication in the annual Bulletin of the NCRU "Cancer in Ukraine: incidence, mortality, prevalence and other relevant statistics", conducting onco-epidemiological research and publishing its results in the scientific journals.
 The central unit of NCRU also generates sample databases for participation in the international studies and projects, answers the information requests, etc.

 The Bulletins of NCRU contain the most correct statistics that depict cancer burden in Ukraine.
 To ensure greater completeness and reliability of the published data, the NCRU calculates the adjusted rates of cancer incidence and mortality not earlier than one calendar year after the end of the reporting year (or after the last year of observation for the long-term population study).
 As a result, the adjusted rates change by 5-15% compared to their operational (prompt) reporting values received by the Center for Medical Statistics of the Ministry of Health from oblast cancer registries at the beginning of the next after reporting year.
 We show on-line (prompt) data of the last year in the relevant part of each nosologic section of the Bulletin, but one should consider them only as rough provisional information that will be amended.
 If there is no extreme outbreak in the process, the adjusted cancer incidence and mortality rates of the year before last describe current cancer burden in Ukraine and oblasts most objectively.
-In the current period of the reformation of health services, the adjustment period for cancer registration very likely should be extended as a consequence of the worsen discipline of sending notifications about the diagnosed and/or treated cancer cases to the oblast cancer registries and the complicated access of their employees to the data on patients' deaths.
+In the current period of the reformation of health services, the adjustment period for cancer registration very likely should be extended as a consequence of the worsen discipline of sending notifications about the diagnosed and/or treated cancer cases to the oblast cancer registries and the complicated access of their employees to the data on patients' deaths in regional bureaus of vital statistics.
 In the international practice, the adjustment period for cancer data lasts at least 2 years.

 The NCRU is a member of the European Network of Cancer Registries (ENCR).
 The NCRU database (its anonymized records) is used in such WHO publications as "Cancer Incidence in Five Continents" ( Vol. X and Vol. XI), "International Incidence of Childhood Cancer", Vol. III, which indicates compliance with the modern international requirements for the registration of cancer information, as well as in a number of international projects, such as the European Cancer Information System, Global Cancer Observatory, Global Cancer Facts & Figures, Global Burden of Disease Study and others.